 To begin germinating the banana seeds, soak the seed in warm water for 24 to 48 hours to break the seed dormancy.
 This softens the seed coat, enabling the embryo to sprout more easily and rapidly.

 The time that a banana seed germinates, again, depends on the variety.
-Some germinate in 2-3 weeks while others may take two or more months, so be patient when propagating banana plants via seed.
+Some germinate in two to three weeks while others may take two or more months, so be patient when propagating banana plants via seed.